 While high doses of vitamin A can be toxic, the use of beta-carotene as a source of vitamin A is safe.
-The conversion of beta-carotene ─ also called ‘provitamin A’ ─ to vitamin A is influenced by the vitamin A status of the individual (50).
-Although the regulatory mechanism is not yet clear in humans, transformation of beta-carotene appears to be inhibited when vitamin A stores are high.
-This may explain why high doses of beta-carotene have never been found to cause vitamin A toxicity.
+The conversion of beta-carotene ─ also called ‘provitamin A’ ─ to vitamin A is influenced by the vitamin A status of the individual and some other host factors (50).
+The molecular regulation of the beta-carotene conversion to vitamin A was elucidated some years ago by von Lintig and Wyss (66).
+The intestinal factor ISX is responsible for the down-regulation of beta-carotene uptake and cleavage as soon as the vitamin A supply is sufficient.
+This explains why high doses of beta-carotene have never been found to cause vitamin A toxicity.

 High doses of beta-carotene (up to 180 mg/day) have been used without toxic side effects (1).